This article has been viewed over 152,000 times since we published it.

 July 1 is Canada Day, a day during which many Canadians celebrate the achievements of the founding fathers of this country.
-Sir John Alexander Macdonald, as the first Prime Minister of Canada, July 1, 1867 - November 5, 1873, (and again October 17, 1878 - June 6 1891) will be one of those whose achievements will be celebrated.
+Sir John Alexander Macdonald, as the first Prime Minister of Canada, July 1, 1867 - November 5, 1873, (and again October 17, 1878 - June 6, 1891) will be one of those whose achievements will be celebrated.

 In the spirit of reconciliation, we wanted to provide a perspective of Prime Minister John A. Macdonald that is often overlooked when the accolades are flowing.
-He was the architect of the Indian Act which launched the government of Canada on an ever increasingly and repressive series of Acts and policies directed towards the assimilation of the original inhabitants of this land now known as Canada.
-Residential schools, a cornerstone of the assimilation policy, was recently branded “cultural genocide” by the Truth and Reconciliation Commission.
+He was the architect of the Indian Act which launched the government of Canada on an ever increasing and repressive series of Acts and policies directed towards the assimilation of the original inhabitants of this land now known as Canada.
+Residential schools, a cornerstone of the assimilation policy, were recently branded “cultural genocide” by the Truth and Reconciliation Commission.

-A note on terminology: Please keep in mind the term in use at the timeofthesequoteswas Indian.
-It is not a term we use unless we are quoting or if in relation to the legal definition.
-If you are interested in learning more about terminology, grab yourself a copy of our free ebook Indigenous Peoples: A Guide to Terminology
+A note on terminology: please keep in mind the term in use at the time of these quotes was Indian.
+It is not a term we use unless we are quoting or in relation to the legal definition.
+If you are interested in learning more about terminology, grab yourself a copy of our free eBook Indigenous Peoples: A Guide to Terminology

 Lament for Confederation

 “When I fought to protect my land and my home, I was called a savage.
 When I neither understood nor welcomed his way of life, I was called lazy.
 When I tried to rule my people, I was stripped of my authority.”
 Chief Dan George, July 1, 1967

 We have collected a few statements, and one letter, from Prime Minister Macdonald relating to Indigenous Peoples.
 In our research, we found a great many sites with quotes by Macdonald as he was considered a great orator, but the lists of quotes did not contain any of the following: